St. John's Law student holding up sweatshirt.

 Admission to law school doesn't guarantee that you will meet the good moral character requirement necessary to sit for a state bar examination or to be admitted to practice.
 If you're concerned about your ability to be admitted to practice law, you should contact the Board of Law Examiners or the appropriate Committee on Character and Fitness in the jurisdiction in which you intend to practice.

-The highly competitive Honors Early Decision Program is for qualified applicants with impressive achievements who are certain that St. John’s Law is their top choice.
-Applicants admitted through this program become St. Thomas More Scholars and receive a full-tuition scholarship.
+The highly competitive Honors Early Decision (HED) Program is for applicants who know that St. John's Law is their top choice.
+Successful applicants through the HED program receive a non-forfeitable, merit scholarship (awards range from $25,000 to full-tuition) for the three years of a full-time program.

 Application Deadline